octaviomagana/initialHTML/README.md

 # initialHTML
-This is an initial repository to start playing with HTML and CSS
+This is an initial repository with HTML and CSS examples from the Platzi class "Definitive Class of HTML and CSS"